-Lawfulness of processing
+4. Lawfulness of processing

-As illustrated in the table above, the parish collects and uses personal information for several purposes and relies on a number of different legal bases to do this.
+The parish collects and uses personal information for a number of purposes and relies on a number of different legal bases to do this.

 4.1 To enter into and perform a contract

 The parish uses personal information to carry out our obligations arising from any contracts entered into between two parties or to take the necessary steps prior to entering into a contract including: